mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 ## 1. It's _not_ tidyquant

 Tidyquant is an incredibly useful R package for downloading and working with Financial Data (stocks, investments, and investment portfolios).
+You can use it to make data science interview portfolio projects AND you can even do your own stock investment portfolios with it (yes - these are 2 different meanings of the term "portfolio").

 ![](/assets/tidyquant.jpg)